Search

 Featured Activities

-This year Matariki will be celebrated on Friday the 14th of July.
+This year Matariki will be celebrated on Friday June 28.

 In this blog, we unpack the story of Matariki, its significance and how you can celebrate this year in Wānaka.